Blueberry Disease - Botrytis Blight and Fruit Rot

 Symptoms and Disease Cycle

-Botrytis blight is caused by the fungus Botrytis cinerea, which overwinters on infected plants.
+Botrytis blight is caused by the fungus Botrytis cinerea, which overwinters on infected plants and plant debris.
 Under favorable conditions, the fungus can infect blossoms, twigs, and fruit.
-Tips of infected shoots will die back and turn brown to black.
-Infected blossoms appear water soaked and turn brown, and the discoloration can spread down the twig.
-This blossom blight stage causes the most loss.
-Blighted blossoms often cling to clusters.
-Immature fruits shrivel and turn a bluish purple, whereas ripe, mature fruits become tan.
+Tips of infected shoots will die back and turn brown to black, eventually become bleached in appearance.
+Infected blossoms turn brown, and the discoloration can spread into the twig.
+Blighted blossoms often remain attached to the stem throughout bloom.
+Infected immature fruits shrivel and turn a bluish purple color, whereas infected ripe, mature fruits shrivel slightly and may become moldy.
 In damp weather, all infected plant parts become covered with the characteristic "gray mold" of the fungus.
-Spores of the fungus are disseminated primarily by wind.
+Spores of the fungus are disseminated primarily by wind.Â

 Disease Management